joelzhangqc/ohlclib/README.md

 # ohlc-technical
 This project offers technical functions based on OHLC data for any time series price candle stick data.

-I decide to gradually put my private quantum functions to public!
+I decide to gradually migrate my private quantum functions to public!
-Please wait until this project become complete.

 - ### Features to be expected:
 ---